ploomber/ploomber/doc/api/cli.rst

     ploomber status

-Shows a table with pipeline status.
+Show a table with pipeline status.
 For each task: name, last execution time, status, product, docstring (first line) and file location.

 Report